Kendriya Vidyalaya Sangathan

-The Kendriya Vidyalaya Sangathan (KVS) is a system of central government schools in India.
-Governed by the Ministry of Education, Government of India.
+The Kendriya Vidyalaya Sangathan is a system of central government schools in India.
+Governed by the Union of India, Department of School Education and Literacy.
 As of April 2025, it has a total of 1,257 schools in India, and three abroad, in Kathmandu, Moscow and Tehran.
 It is one of the world's largest chains of schools and the largest chain of schools in India.
 It is controlled by 25 Regional Offices and 05 ZIETs (Zonal Institute of Education and Training) under the KVS headquarters.

-In April 2022, the Centre decided to remove an MP quota for KV students, invalidating parliamentarians' recommendations for admission to the schools.
+In April-2022, the Centre decided to remove an MP quota for KV students, invalidating parliamentarians' recommendations for admission to the schools.

 History

-It is a system of central government schools in India and other countries that have been instituted under the aegis of the Ministry of Education and came into being in 1963 under the name Central Schools.
+It is a system of central government schools in India and other countries that have been instituted under the aegis of the Department of School Education and Literacy and came into being in 1963 under the name Central Schools.
 Later, the name was changed to Kendriya Vidyalaya.
 It is a non-profit organisation.
 Its schools are all affiliated to the Central Board of Secondary Education (CBSE).
 Its objective is to educate children of the Indian Defence Services personnel who are often posted to remote locations.
 With the army starting its own Army Public Schools, the service was extended but not restricted to all central government employees.